bonadocs/protocol-registry/README.md

 # Bonadocs Protocol Registry

-The protocol registry repository serves as a public open-source database to power the protocol search feature in Bonadocs, enabling public contribution without compromising the safety of developers who use the search tool.
+The protocol registry repository is a public open-source database to power the protocol search feature in Bonadocs, enabling public contribution while preserving accuracy guarantors the .

 ## How does it work?